top of page

 Source: CNN

 Soy is one of the most polarizing nutrition topics.
 While one article may claim that soy is protective against certain types of cancer, another will claim that it causes cancer.
 The articles claiming that soy causes cancer base their conclusions on old, poorly designed research studies done on rats (something we don't support), and rats metabolize soy very differently than humans.
 Since then, many studies on humans have been conducted, showing positive outcomes of soy consumption.
+In this article we will discuss five healthy reasons to consume soy daily.

 Contrary to popular belief, soy has lots of protective compounds that make it an extremely healthy and nutritious food.
 Not only is soy the richest source of isoflavones, but it also contains other health-promoting compounds such as phytosterols.
 Isoflavones are a class of phytoestrogens—plant-derived compounds with estrogen-like activity that may protect against age-related diseases and hormone-dependent cancers.
 Phytosterols are plant sterol compounds that block cholesterol from being absorbed and are a great addition to a heart-healthy diet.
 These are among many other healthful nutrients that soy contains.
 Below, you'll find four good reasons to add soy to your plate.